thiswillbeyourgithub/wdoc/README.md

 </summary>

 * **Who is this for?**
-    * wdoc is for power users who want document querying on steroid, and in depth AI powered document summaries.
+    * `wdoc` is for power users who want document querying on steroid, and in depth AI powered document summaries.
 * **What's RAG?**
     * A RAG system (retrieval augmented generation) is basically an LLM powered search through a text corpus.
 * **Why make another RAG system?
 Can't you use any of the others?**
     * I'm a medical student so I need to be able to ask medical question from **a lot** (tens of thousands) of documents, of different types (epub, pdf, [anki](https://ankitects.github.io/) database, [Logseq](https://github.com/logseq/logseq/), website dump, youtube videos and playlists, recorded conferences, audio files, etc).
-* **Why is wdoc better than most RAG system to ask questions on documents?**
+* **Why is `wdoc` better than most RAG system to ask questions on documents?**
     * It uses both a strong and query_eval LLM.
 After finding the appropriate documents using embeddings, the query_eval LLM is used to filter through the documents that don't seem to be about the question, then the strong LLM answers the question based on each remaining documents, then combines them all in a neat markdown.
-Also wdoc is very customizable.
+Also `wdoc` is very customizable.
-* **Why can wdoc also produce summaries?**
+* **Why can `wdoc` also produce summaries?**
     * I have little free time so I needed a tailor made summary feature to keep up with the news.
 But most summary systems are rubbish and just try to give you the high level takeaway points, and don't handle properly text chunking.
 So I made my own tailor made summarizer. **The summary prompts can be found in `utils/prompts.py` and focus on extracting the arguments/reasonning/though process/arguments of the author then use markdown indented bullet points to make it easy to read.** It's really good!
 The prompts dataclass is not frozen so you can provide your own prompt if you want.
-* **What other tasks are supported by wdoc?**
+* **What other tasks are supported by `wdoc`?**
     * See [Supported tasks](#Supported-tasks).
-* **Which LLM providers are supported by wdoc?**
+* **Which LLM providers are supported by `wdoc`?**
-    * wdoc supports virtually any LLM provider thanks to [litellm](https://docs.litellm.ai/).
+    * `wdoc` supports virtually any LLM provider thanks to [litellm](https://docs.litellm.ai/).
 It even supports local LLM and local embeddings (see [Walkthrough and examples](#Walkthrough-and-examples) section).
-* **What do you use wdoc for?**
+* **What do you use `wdoc` for?**
-    * I follow heterogeneous sources to keep up with the news: youtube, website, etc. So thanks to wdoc I can automatically create awesome markdown summaries that end up straight into my [Logseq](https://github.com/logseq/logseq/) database as a bunch of `TODO` blocks.
+    * I follow heterogeneous sources to keep up with the news: youtube, website, etc. So thanks to `wdoc` I can automatically create awesome markdown summaries that end up straight into my [Logseq](https://github.com/logseq/logseq/) database as a bunch of `TODO` blocks.
     * I use it to ask technical questions to my vast heterogeneous corpus of medical knowledge.
     * I use it to query my personal documents using the `--private` argument.
     * I sometimes use it to summarize a documents then go straight to asking questions about it, all in the same command.
     * I use it to ask questions about entire youtube playlists.
-    * Other use case are the reason I made the [scripts made with wdoc section](#scripts-made-with-wdoc)
+    * Other use case are the reason I made the [scripts made with `wdoc` section](#scripts-made-with-wdoc)
 * **What's up with the name?**
     * One of my favorite character (and somewhat of a rolemodel is [Winston Wolf](https://www.youtube.com/watch?v=UeoMuK536C8) and after much hesitation I decided `WolfDoc` would be too confusing and `WinstonDoc` sounds like something micro$oft would do.
 Also `wd` and `wdoc` were free, whereas `doctools` was already taken.
 The initial name of the project was `DocToolsLLM`, a play on words between 'doctor' and 'tool'.
 * **How can I improve the prompt for a specific task without coding?**
     * Each prompt of the `query` task are roleplaying as employees working for WDOC-CORP©, either as `Eve the Evaluator` (the LLM that filters out relevant documents), `Anna the Answerer` (the LLM that answers the question from a filtered document) or `Carl the Combiner` (the LLM that combines answers from Answerer as one).
 There's also `Sam the Summarizer` for summaries and `Raphael the Rephraser` to expand your query.
 They are all receiving orders from you if you talk to them in a prompt.
-* **How can I use wdoc's parser for my own documents?**
+* **How can I use `wdoc`'s parser for my own documents?**
     * If you are in the shell cli you can easily use `wdoc parse my_file.pdf` (this actually replaces the call to call instead `wdoc_parse_file my_file.pdf`). add `--only_text` to only get the text and no metadata.
 If you're having problem with argument parsing you can try adding the `--pipe` argument.
     * If you want the document using python: